Community action agency assistance programs in Michigan.

 Call (231) 725-9499

 A wide range of resources are available from this community action organization, even including free school supplies or surplus government food commodities.
-Click here.
+Click here for help on Muskegon-Oceana Community Action Partnership.

 Northeast Michigan Community Service Agency, Inc.